transferwise/pipelinewise/dev-project/README.md

 * MariaDB test source database with test data (for tap-mysql)
 * Postgres test source database with test data (for tap-postgres)
 * Postgres test target data warehouse (for target-postgres)
-* Test Project that replicates data from MariaDB and Postgres databases into a Postgres Data Warehouse
+* Test Project that reproduces data from MariaDB and Postgres databases into a Postgres Data Warehouse

 ## How to use